FreeLanguageTools/vocabsieve/docs/index.md

 ## Quickstart

 Go to [Installation]({{site.baseurl}}/installation.html) and [Configuration]({{site.baseurl}}/configuration.html)
 if you are already familiar with immersion and Anki and just want to quickly set up VocabSieve.
+If you already have VocabSieve set up, you may want to look at [Resources]({{site.baseurl}}/resources.html) to find dictionaries and other files to use with VocabSieve.

 ## Community support